Recycle laundry bottles, caps, and paperboard through TerraCycle’s platform.

 Municipal recycling areas: Regions colored red represent townships that offer free local recycling services.
 These are typically curbside pickup recycling services.
 If you fall inside the highlighted region, your laundry bottles, caps, and paperboard can be placed in your home recycling bin.

 Disclaimer of damages: Any public and other recycling facilities, including TerraCycle’s collection locations, that are identified by TerraCycle hereunder are not under the control or influence of TerraCycle therefore, neither TerraCycle nor Tide are responsible for any losses or damages to any personal possessions and/or property that may occur when accessing such facility.

-Once collected, the #5 caps and #2 bottles are cleaned and melted into hard plastic that can be remolded to make new recycled products.
-It is imperative that the cap be secured tightly to the bottle when sent municipally, to a recycling center, or through this free program.
+Once collected, the #5 caps and #2 bottles are cleaned and melted into rigid plastic that can be recycled to make new products.
+It is imperative that the cap be secured tightly to the bottle when recycled.
 Click here to learn more about the recycling process.

 Did you know Tide bottles are made from used Tide bottles (and other packaging)?
 P&G has led efforts in the U.S. to recycle colored plastics, then developed a special three-layer bottle to deliver recycled content in their orange Tide bottles.
 They have been using +25% recycled resin on all of their North American detergent bottles for more than 25 years.
 And now they want to take this commitment to the planet one step further.
 Click here to learn more.